whipped5000/heatherdeacon/README.md

 Sweet memories we recall,
 Of a face so full of sunshine,
 And a smile for one and all.
-Sweet Jesus take this message,
+Will everyone take this message,
 To our dear mother up above,
 Tell her how we miss her,
 And give her all our love.